A SURVEY OF OPTIONS AND STRATEGIES

 The two chargers differ in two main points: The method of connecting to the mains supply, and the slightly increased maximum output current by the BC-W126S.
 (Does the newer charger differentiate between the older NP-W126 and the newer NP-W126S batteries, when charging them?
 I don’t know yet, but keep in mind that the two battery types have a different resistance level on their [S] contacts, so the charger may differentiate, and charge them slightly differently.
 But, that’s pure speculation.
 I will try and test this when I make a break-out box for the charger.)

 One very important factor, when considering non-OEM chargers, should be, whether the charger implements any kind of temperature monitoring, while charging.
 This will mean, either the ability to monitor the NP-W126S or NP-W126 battery’s thermistor (on the battery’s [T] contact), or the charger having its own built-in temperature sensor.
-Over-heating the batteries while charging will produce cumulative damage to the batteries (noticeable as as a decline in the battery’s performance, or as swelling, or even slight decrease in weight, due to loss of electrolyte if the battery has vented).
+Over-heating the batteries while charging will produce cumulative damage to the batteries (noticeable as as a decline in the battery’s performance, or as swelling, or venting of electrolyte).
+Two third-party battery chargers that are known to implement battery temperature management are, the Nitecore FX1 dual slot USB charger (utilising a third battery contact to monitor the battery’s thermistor output), and the JJC DCH-NPW126 dual slot USB charger (utilising an in-charger battery temperature sensor).
+Note that if the battery is non-OEM, and does not implement a working thermistor, then a charger’s thermistor monitoring function will be ineffective, since there is no genuine temperature information to monitor (only the battery’s fixed 10kΩ output by the [T] contact, which flags a “within acceptable temperature range” status, required by the Fuji charger before it will initiate charging).

 Section – H